Theratechnologies Reports Financial Results for the Third Quarter of Fiscal 2022 and Provides Business Update

 About Theratechnologies

-Theratechnologies (TSX: TH) (NASDAQ: THTX) is a biopharmaceutical company focused on the development and commercialization of innovative therapies addressing unmet medical needs.
+Theratechnologies TH THTX is a biopharmaceutical company focused on the development and commercialization of innovative therapies addressing unmet medical needs.
 Further information about Theratechnologies is available on the Company's website at www.theratech.com, on SEDAR at www.sedar.com and on EDGAR at www.sec.gov

 Forward-Looking Information